bertofurth/Seagate-Central-Toolchain/README.md

 ### Source code download
 #### Automated Download scripts
-There are two automated download scripts that will automatically retrieve and extract the versions of software tested using this procedure.
+There are two automatic download scripts included in this project that will retrieve and extract the versions of software tested using this procedure.
 It's only required to choose and execute one.

 ##### Option 1 - download-sc-toolchain-src.sh (Recommended)
 The "download-sc-toolchain-src.sh" script will automatically download